fcgan/Rebuttal/README.md

 ### 8. Updated Algorithm 1
 >> We update specific initialization of parameters in Algorithm 1.
 As described in 7, V_S and V_T is an average value in network, so it meets the condition of back-progagation algorithm.
 Detail is as below:
 >> ![Image text](https://github.com/fcgan/Rebuttal/blob/master/imgs/Algorithm.jpg)

+## Thanks for your patient to visit this page observing our supplymentary experimental results.
+Thanks for your comments again.